DaedalicEntertainment/lua-coding-conventions/README.md

       -- ...
     end

-5.4.
-Begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):
+5.4. __DO__ begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):

     -- Right:
     if IsReady() then